Garfield and Friends: Streaming

 In 2012, the series became available to purchase on the iTunes Store, Amazon Prime Video, and Google TV, along with the series being available to stream on Netflix and Hulu.
-The series is no longer available on any of the services in the United States as of 2018.
+The series is currently available on the Peacock app.

 GarfieldEats had the show available as part of its app.

 Seasons 1 and 2 of the show have also been made available for free on YouTube.

 Remastered

 On October 25, 2018, it was announced that the first 30 episodes of Garfield and Friends will be made available to stream on Boomerang, in remastered form, starting on November 1, 2018.
-All episodes from the first three remastered seasons are currently available to stream on Boomerang, while the remaining remastered seasons are available to stream on Tubi and Pluto TV.
+Since the original masters for the intro were lost, 9 Story Media Group created a new version, re-animated using Flash.
+All episodes from the first three remastered seasons were available to stream on Boomerang until that service's closure, while the remaining remastered seasons are available to stream on Tubi, Peacock, Plex, HappyKids and Paramount-owned Pluto TV.

 The Garfield Show

 A new CGI series premiered in 2009.
-Many crew members on Garfield and Friends also worked on this series, such as executive producer/creator Jim Davis and co-writer/voice director Mark Evanier.
+Much of the creative team on Garfield and Friends also worked on this series, such as executive producer/creator Jim Davis and co-writer/voice director Mark Evanier.

-Frank Welker replaced Lorenzo Music as the voice of Garfield due to Music's death in 2001, while Wally Wingert replaced Thom Huge as the voice of Jon Arbuckle due to Huge's retirement in the same year.
+Frank Welker replaced Lorenzo Music as the voice of Garfield due to Music's death in 2001 (Welker was chosen due to being able to approximate Music's voice well enough to fill in when Music was unable to provide Garfield's voice), while Wally Wingert replaced Thom Huge as the voice of Jon Arbuckle due to Huge's retirement in the same year.
 Other familiar voice actors have also appeared, some of them reprising their roles (such as Gregg Berger as Odie and Herman Post).

 The series does not include the U.S. Acres series and characters, as well as other main characters from Garfield and Friends.
 In one episode, Binky the Clown is mentioned, to which Garfield then replies, "My contract says he's not allowed to be in this series."